jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 ![useful image]({{ site.url }}/assets/nmds_only.png)

-Now we will add the envfit data:
+And below is the code for the NMDS plot and the envfit data:

 ```
 gg = ggplot(data = data.scores, aes(x = NMDS1, y = NMDS2)) +